 These work almost the same as the live voice calls, with the only difference being that it is a video call rather than a voice call.

 Most cases of grief do not merit treatment via medications.
 However, in circumstances where the individual is suffering from grief for an extended period, it may be classed as clinical depression.
-In these situations, the answer may lie in antidepressants or anti-anxiety medications like Xanax, Ativan, and Valium.
+The answer may lie in antidepressants or anti-anxiety medications like Wellbutrin, Effexor, and Lexapro in these situations.

 However, and as with most medications, antidepressants/anti-anxiety medications do come with side effects.
 The side effects that come with medication for grief may include: